mikenomitch/containers/README.md

 ### Container Configuration Example

-You can configure how the container starts using the `containerConfig` property:
+You can configure how the container starts by setting the instance properties for environment variables, entrypoint, and network access:

 ```typescript
 import { Container } from 'cf-containers-nomitch';